-In the NNN lease which includes CAM, pro-rata calculates each tenant’s share of the building’s expenses, such as lobbies, hallways, parking lots, landscaping, and other communal facilities.
-This calculation shows how much of the expenses a tenant must pay.
-This should be clearly stated in the lease agreement.
+In the NNN lease, which includes CAM, the pro-rata share is each tenant’s portion of the building’s expenses.
+Most commonly, these maintain lobbies, hallways, parking lots, landscaping, and other communal facilities.
+For full transparency and trust between owners and tenants, include a full breakdown of all fees in the lease agreement.

-Property managers can use pro-rata to help calculate the tenant’s share, maintain transparency with tenants, and minimize disputes and equity regarding shared financial responsibilities.
-This helps manage property expenses well.
+Property managers can use pro-rata to help calculate the tenant’s share, maintain transparency with tenants, and minimize disagreements regarding shared financial responsibilities.
+This method helps manage property expenses well.
 It also keeps common areas in good shape.
-This allows tenants and landlords to use resources more flexibly.
+Often, pro-rata calculations allow tenants and landlords to use resources more flexibly since they share costs.

 Types of Expenses Included in Pro-rata Calculations